-The right to be credited as author and the claiming of authorship
+The right to be credited as author and claiming of authorship

-Authors are entitled to claim authorship of the work created by them.
-This is particularly important if another person calls himself or herself the author of the work concerned.
-The true author may counter this by bringing an action for injunction.
+Authors are entitled to claim authorship of work created by them.
+This is particularly important if another person names himself or herself as the author of the work concerned.
+The true author may counter this by suing for an injunction.

 Authors are entitled to a designation as the author (credit).
 The author alone determines whether and in what manner the work is to bear a designation of author.
 He or she may also forbid any credit (in particular with anonymous or pseudonymous works).

 Prohibition of alteration (protection from distortion)

 If the work is intended for publication, not even those who have been granted the rights of use may make any alterations in the work – without the author's explicit permission.
 Abridgements, work combinations or changes to the designation of author are deemed alterations.